Living Will/Advance Directive

-- When you are of sound mind and would like to put instructions in place to determine how you will be potentially cared for in the case that you lose the ability to care for yourself
+- When you are of sound mind and would like to put instructions in place to determine how you will be potentially cared for in the event that you lose the ability to care for yourself;

-- When you do not want to be kept artificially alive in the event that you are so ill that you cannot make decisions
+- When you do not want to be kept artificially alive in the event that you are so ill that you cannot make decisions; or

-- When you have discussed the concerns with your GP and family, and have reached a decision
+- When you have discussed the concerns with your GP and family, and have reached an informed decision

 What do Living Wills/Advance Directives cover?